dnsimple/dnsimple-support/content/writing guide.markdown

 **Tense**

 * Always use present tense when applicable.
-It’s stronger.
+It's stronger.
 * Every sub-header (when possible) should use the present continuous form.
    * Examples:
       * Using 2FA